 However, taxation laws do not change when hiring contractor developers for your company.
 This doesn’t exempt you from having to keep a close eye on your financial movements and fulfill your company’s tax obligations.

 Usually, perks are not warranted for contractors, but they might be offered to the developer in some cases.
-This depends entirely on what sort of working agreement takes place when hired.
+This depends entirely on the sort of working agreement that takes place when they are hired.

 There is no universal standard for the number of hours that defines a full-time developer or contractor’s working schedule.
 When you hire software developers, their schedules are usually appointed by the employer.